ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

 This can be handled in several ways::

-    - name: "handle concurrency via a loop on the hosts with `run_once: true`"
+    - name: "handle concurrency with a loop on the hosts with `run_once: true`"
       lineinfile: "<options here>"
       run_once: true
       loop: '{{ ansible_play_hosts_all }}'